PascalBod/IMTAtlantique-2022/README.md

 Follow [these instructions](https://github.com/PascalBod/lm-esp32-eclipse#sample-application) to create a first sample application, based on the *hello_world* template.

 Compile the project, flash it on the ESP32 board, and display the output of the application.

+Note: the *hello_world* template is already created in Eclipse, in the prebuilt VM.

+### Create a second sample application and modify it

+Create a second sample application, based on the *wifi > scan* template.
+This template displays available Wi-Fi access points (AP).

+Compile the project, flash it, and display the list of AP.

+The template performs only one scan operation.
+Modify it so that it performs a scan operation every 10 seconds.

+Doing this requires to use the [Wi-Fi driver](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-guides/wifi.html) API (Application Programming Interface) along with some functions from the [ESP-NETIF](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/network/esp_netif.html) API and from the [event loop](https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/api-reference/system/esp_event.html) API.

+If you don't succeed, don't worry.
+But, in any case, take notes about how you addressed the problems you faced:

+* how did you try to understand the meaning of the error messages?
+* how did you search information in the Espressif documentation?
+* how did you search information on the Internet?
+* which websites did you discover?
+Which ones seem the most interesting ones?
+* did you manage to get a first global view of the software execution environment?
+* etc.